Brand development that increases sales velocity, guaranteed.

 Sierra Mist to Mist Twist

 In 2014, Hershey introduced its new logo with a more simplistic design.
 This move was met with mixed reactions.
-The logo aimed to modernize the brand identity, featuring a flat, simplified version of the iconic Hershye’s kiss.
+The logo aimed to modernize the brand identity, featuring a flat, simplified version of the iconic Hershey’s kiss.
 This change sparked considerable debate within the inbound marketing community.

 Some consumers praised the cleaner and more versatile look.
 Others felt that the new design was overly simplistic and lost the distinctive charm of the original logo.
 Critics argued that the new logo didn’t effectively communicate the rich heritage and emotional connection many associate with Hershey’s products.
-This reaction underscores the delicate balance between modernization and maintaining the core elements that resonate with consumers.
+This reaction underscores the delicate balance between modernization and the maintenance of core elements that resonate with consumers.

 Best Buy’s Rebranding